There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 1. Indexing

-An XML sitemap recommends URLs for the search engine to crawl and index.
+An XML sitemap file recommends URLs for the search engine to crawl and index.
 But there’s no guarantee that the search engine will index or even crawl every page.

 2. Link Authority